Attaining near-ideal Dicke superradiance in expanded spatial domains: Introduction

-In this work, we develop a universal criterion for determining whether superradiance occurs, which only requires dealing with the \textit{N}-dimensional decoherence matrix, rather than computing emission dynamics that grows exponentially with emitter number \textit{N}.
-We apply this theory to two ENZ systems that can acquire long-range emitter-emitter couplings, plasmonic waveguide and dielectric photonic crystal, and demonstrate that both structures support near-optimal Dicke superradiance in an extended space.
-Moreover, we numerically calculate the dynamics of a few-emitter system in all-to-all case, and divide the dynamics into two parts, single-emitter emission and collective emission.
-We figure out that the dynamics of quantum coherence is completely synchronous with the collective emission part, and there is an exact correspondence between maximum quantum coherence and maximum emission rate of superradiance, making superradiance emission rate a possible measurement tool for quantum coherence.
+In this work, we present a universal criterion for determining the occurrence of superradiance, which simplifies the analysis by focusing solely on the \textit{N}-dimensional decoherence matrix instead of computationally intensive calculations involving exponential growth with the number of emitters, \textit{N}.
+We apply this criterion to two ENZ systems, namely plasmonic waveguide and dielectric photonic crystal, both of which facilitate long-range emitter-emitter couplings.
+Our results demonstrate that these structures exhibit near-ideal Dicke superradiance over an expanded spatial domain.
+Furthermore, we perform numerical simulations to investigate the dynamics of systems with a few emitters under all-to-all coupling.
+By separately analyzing the emission dynamics with two distinct components: single-emitter and collective emission, along with the dynamics of quantum coherence, we have observed that quantum coherence can play completely different roles at different stages of emission, and the dynamics of quantum coherence and the collective emission are completely synchronized.
+Additionally, we establish an exact correspondence between the maximum quantum coherence and the maximum emission rate of superradiance, suggesting that the emission rate can serve as a potential measurement tool for quantum coherence.

-The paper is organized as follows: In Section II, we derive the minimal condition for superradiance that only require dealing with the $N$-dimensional decoherence matrix, and examine the relationship between the maximum emission rate and second-order correlation function.
-In Section III, using two ENZ materials, namely the plasmonic waveguide and the dielectric photonic crystal, we demonstrate that achieving near-optimal superradiance for multiple emitters is possible in an extended spatial domain.
-In Section IV, we discuss the role of quantum coherence in emission dynamics of all-inverted emitters in the all-to-all scenario.
-We find that the quantum coherence is synchronous with the collective emission, but after the collective emission ends, the quantum coherence even be detrimental to total emission.
-In Section V we finally conclude.
+The paper is organized as follows: Sec.~II presents the derivation of the minimal condition for superradiance, focusing on the \textit{N}-dimensional decoherence matrix, and investigates the relationship between the maximum emission rate and the second-order correlation function.
+In Sec.~III, we employ two ENZ materials, namely the plasmonic waveguide and the dielectric photonic crystal, to demonstrate the possibility of achieving near-ideal superradiance with multiple emitters in an expanded spatial domain.
+Section IV delves into the discussion of quantum coherence in the emission dynamics of all-inverted emitters under the all-to-all scenario.
+In Sec.~V we finally conclude.